 I devote this effort to my goddaughter Aleksandra.
 You, Alex, are simply AMAZING!!!

 As of December 2020, I have delivered over 50 “gravity for autism” presentations around the globe and I have reached more than 90% of my goal.
 My plan is to donate the money on April 2, 2021, the World Autism Awareness Day.

 My "Gravity with Gravitas for Autism" initiative gave me the opportunity to visit many of my friends and excellent (trade) economists at their home institutions.
 I also had the chance to meet many talented and ambitious young scholars, and to discuss research with colleagues who I did not know before.
 I learned about many exciting projects and interesting databases, and I started a few new projects with former coauthors and with cpolleagues who I did not know before.
 Despite not beeing a big fan of traveling, I very much enjoyed and appreciated the beauty and uniqueness of every place I visited during my early moring runs and while touring these places around with my hosts.
 Below is a list of the places that I have vistied as part of my "gravity for autism" travels.
 I am extremely grateful to my kind hosts for the great times and all the woderful memories!
 Thank You!!!

 1st "Gravity for Autism" presentation, March 26-28, 2019, Universtity of Trier, Trier, Germany.
 My first “Gravity for Autism” presentation was an intensive gravity course at the University of Trier.
 The students who took the course were interested and smart.
 I was happy to learn that some of them already used the graity model in their work.
 I also enjoyed Trier, a beautiful Roman town (also birthplace of Karl Marx).
-Best of all, I had great memories with my host, good friend and brilliant trade economist, Xenia Matschke, and with her amazing family.
+Best of all, I had a great time with my host, good friend and brilliant trade economist, Xenia Matschke, and with her amazing family.
 Thank you Trier!
 Thank you Xenia!